x-tabdeveloping/turftopic/docs/clustering.md

 You can, however, construct models in Turftopic that imitate the behaviour of these other packages.

 The main differences to these packages are:
- - The c-TF-IDF formulae are not identical.
-BERTopic's version might be added in the future for compatibility.
  - Dimensionality reduction in BERTopic and Top2Vec is done with UMAP.
  - Clustering is in BERTopic and Top2Vec is done with HDBSCAN.
  - Turftopic does not include many of the visualization and model-specific utilities that BERTopic does.